+Phillip,

+Thank you for that

-Phillip, you for Thank information, we tried it and it looks great.
+information, we tried it and it

+looks great.

 Graham.

 I have a few questions to ask your staff.

 Firstly is the COBOL language available for the CoCo.

 Secondly is there a battery backup system for the CoCo so that you do not wipe the memory when you switch the main power source off.